vasko34/jicofo/doc/jibri-auto-recording.md

 }
 ```

-Automatic recording is enabled by default.
-To disable automatic recording set
+Automatic recording is enabled by default (the default is specified in
+`reference.conf`).
+To disable automatic recording set `auto-record = false`
-`auto-record = false` under the `jibri` section.
+under the `jibri` section.